xchangrey/takeitworld/README.md

 # takeitworld
-A ticketing app build using micro services technology
+A ticketing app built using micro services technologies.